George Peacock: Mathematical career

-The year after taking a Fellowship, Peacock was appointed a tutor and lecturer of his college, which position he continued to hold for many years.
-Peacock, in common with many other students of his own standing, was profoundly impressed with the need of reforming Cambridge's position ignoring the differential notation for calculus, and while still an undergraduate formed a league with Babbage and Herschel to adopt measures to bring it about.
-In 1812 they formed what they called the Analytical Society, the object of which was stated to be to advocate the d 'ism of the Continent versus the dot-age of the university.
+The year after taking a Fellowship, Peacock was appointed a tutor and lecturer of his college, a position that he continued to hold for many years.
+Peacock, in common with many other students of his own standing, was profoundly impressed with the need of reforming Cambridge's position, ignoring the differential notation for calculus, and while still an undergraduate, formed a league with Babbage and Herschel to adopt measures to bring it about.
+In 1812, they formed what they called the Analytical Society, the object of which was stated to be to advocate the d 'ism of the Continent versus the dot-age of the university.

 The first movement on the part of the Analytical Society was to translate from the French the smaller work of Lacroix on the differential and integral calculus; it was published in 1816.
 At that time the French language had the best manuals, as well as the greatest works on mathematics.
 Peacock followed up the translation with a volume containing a copious Collection of Examples of the Application of the Differential and Integral Calculus, which was published in 1820.
 The sale of both books was rapid, and contributed materially to further the object of the Society.
 In that time, high wranglers of one year became the examiners of the mathematical tripos three or four years afterwards.
 Peacock was appointed an examiner in 1817, and he did not fail to make use of the position as a powerful lever to advance the cause of reform.
-In his questions set for the examination the differential notation was for the first time officially employed in Cambridge.
-The innovation did not escape censure, but he wrote to a friend as follows: "I assure you that I shall never cease to exert myself to the utmost in the cause of reform, and that I will never decline any office which may increase my power to effect it.
+In his questions set for the examination, the differential notation was for the first time officially employed in Cambridge.
+The innovation did not escape censure, but he wrote to a friend as follows:

+"I assure you that I shall never cease to exert myself to the utmost in the cause of reform, and that I will never decline any office which may increase my power to effect it.
 I am nearly certain of being nominated to the office of Moderator in the year 1818-1819, and as I am an examiner in virtue of my office, for the next year I shall pursue a course even more decided than hitherto, since I shall feel that men have been prepared for the change, and will then be enabled to have acquired a better system by the publication of improved elementary books.
 I have considerable influence as a lecturer, and I will not neglect it.
 It is by silent perseverance only, that we can hope to reduce the many-headed monster of prejudice and make the University answer her character as the loving mother of good learning and science."

-These few sentences give an insight into the character of Peacock: he was an ardent reformer and a few years brought success to the cause of the Analytical Society.
+These few sentences give an insight into the character of Peacock: he was an ardent reformer, and a few years brought success to the cause of the Analytical Society.